MixinNetwork/developers.mixin.one/developers-docs/docs/app/overview.md

 ## Mixin API

-Develop with distributed systems are always complex, therefore, interact with Kernel and Domain is a hard.
-To simplify the development, Mixin core team provide the Wallet APIs to developers.
+Developing against distributed systems is complex, so the Mixin API provides a simpler interface for application developers.

 With the APIs, developers can easily unleash the power of Mixin Network with their Apps.
 Stand-alone products such as decentralized wallets and decentralized on-chain exchanges can be quickly developed.